shaysugg/Notes/iOS-study/2024 iOS Interview questions.md

 * Explain viewModifiers unique features (state management) with an example. (validator)
 * Explain navigation patterns that you've used with SwiftUI?
 ## TDD
 * What is TDD?
-Explain it's common steps.
+Explain its common steps.
 * For which part of the code you should write tests and for each part you should not?
 * What are some features of a good test?
 Explain with an example?
 * How can you test async code? (async await, combine ,expectations)